marwoj/seed-spring-vue-aws-ec2/README.md

 #### Verify application running

-1. Log in to EC2
+1. Login to EC2
    > ssh -i ~/workspace/secret/seed.pem ubuntu@89.187.123.456 Note: replace ip address with your Elastic IP

 1. When logged in, verify that docker images (`seed-vue`, `seed-vue`, `seed-mongo`) are up and running.
    > docker ps
 1. Open application in a browser: http://yourdomain.com Note:

-Note: *Configuration of EC2 instance is required only for first time.
+Note: *Configuration of EC2 instance is required only for the first time.
 For consecutive deploys, script ' run-redeploy-domain.sh' can be used - it runs `playbook-push.yml` and `playbook-run.yml`*

 #### Note: after everything, block ports 8080,8081 - make them available only from your IP